MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 Delay is a suspend function that won't block the thread, it will only suspend that coroutine for the amount of time, but Thread is free to go service a different coroutine.

-Thread.sleep() will block the thread and remain blocked until seeping time in the coroutine are over before it can go service the execution of another coroutine.
-Hence its Blocking.
-See Example.
+Thread.sleep() will block the thread and remain blocked until seeping time.

 Note: Suspending a thread means that thread will "wait" doing something else in the meantime if necessary.
 Blocking a thread means that thread will wait doing nothing no matter what